Here for our final news roundup and information overload.

 Indeed.

-And uh boiled potatoes.
+And boiled potatoes.

-I know it, but I because I can't control myself when it comes to certain food, as you already know.
+I know it, but because I can't control myself when it comes to certain food, as you already know.

 Well, I mean, I can't, I mean, the cut of the meat is obviously important, but I will say that certain people's body types work better with different foods.

-Like, you know, my body processes that same thing, and it's fine.
+Like, you know, my body processes that same thing and it's fine.

 I don't gain any weight from that.

-Okay, you would never eat corn beef.
+You would never eat corned beef.

-You just I wouldn't, but I would eat meat.
+I wouldn't, but I would eat meat.

 You know, it's like everything in moderation.